Baljan/cafesys/README.md

 ## Setting up a development environment using Docker

-> **Note:** This guide requires that you have installed Docker and Docker Compose (see https://docs.docker.com/compose/install/).
+> **Note:** This guide requires that you have installed Python, Docker and Docker Compose (see https://docs.docker.com/compose/install/).

 If you are using Windows as OS, start by downloading WSL.